-Supporting this agile approach is Pivotal Cloud Foundry.
-The cloud-native platform is designed to enhance developer productivity by abstracting away the underlying complexity of the infrastructure and by automating development and release pipelines.
-This allows developers to focus on what they do best - writing great software - and gives them the autonomy to push new releases to production in a self-service way.
+Supporting this agile approach is Pivotal Platform.
+The cloud-native product is designed to enhance developer productivity by abstracting away the underlying complexity of the infrastructure and by automating development and release pipelines.
+This allows developers to focus on what they do best—writing great software—and gives them the autonomy to push new releases to production in a self-service way.

 “Over the last couple of years we have moved more and more of our applications to the cloud,” Lemmer said.
 “Pivotal and the whole Pivotal stack has really been key in helping us run applications both on-premises and off-premises and be able to move seamlessly across different environments.”

 We need to create this learning culture and see that grow organically and continue to thrive across the company and we'll set the example for it.
 And Pivotal is an important part of our learning process.”Aaron Rajda, IT Director, Ford Motor Company